Runtime

 (loop while tools needed)

-The runtime emits RunPhaseChanged hook events at each transition, allowing stream subscribers to track progress in real time.
+The runtime emits RunPhaseChanged hook events for non-terminal phases (e.g., planning, executing_tools, synthesizing) so stream subscribers can track progress in real time.

 Phase vs Status